ALL POSTS

 Not to mention that coffee itself is very rich with aromatic compounds and can be a lot of fun to calibrate for.
 Being such a diverse product, coffee flavor profile is influenced by so many factors that it can take years to learn how to recognize and connect a flavor experience with the cause that made it happen.

-Using aroma kits like Le Nez du cafe one can ,in due time, be able to describe coffee flavor profile like a true professional.
+Using aroma kits like Le Nez du Cafe one can, in due time, be able to describe coffee flavor profile like a true professional.

 Coffee is for enjoyment, no doubt about that.
-But the coffee cupping can sound like something serious and demands from a taster to be trained.
+But the coffee tasting can sound like something serious and demands from a taster to be trained.
 And it definitely is so if your focus is evaluatory cuppings.

-That means that the goal of a session is to ,mainly, enjoy the coffees presented on the table.
-Find favorites and if cupping in company, discuss the potential and value of coffees tasted.
+Want to enjoy coffee and discover new flavors?
+Cup-taste hedonistically!
+That means that the goal of a session is to, mainly, enjoy the coffees presented on the table.
+Find favorites and if cupping in the company, discuss the potential and value of coffees tasted.

 Hedonistic cup-tasting can be a lot of fun and doesn’t require a lot of equipment or time to prepare.